search icon

 Whether it’s an employee, a business partner, a friend, or a family member, the expansion issue isn’t the only one that applies to these people.
 Do you really want to put any of these people in a position where they would need to be present at the address provided to the state during all standard business hours?

-The issue of having people witness a sensitive document delivery is still present with these options as well.
+The issue of having people witness a sensitive document delivery is still present with these options, as well.
+Hiring a registered agent can provide privacy and convenience, helping ensure that sensitive documents are handled professionally and discreetly.

 As you can probably guess by now, this option also runs into the issue of not being able to expand to additional states.
-Also, lawyers and accountants usually charge high fees to be your registered agent, but they don’t have the expertise as registered agents to make those fees worthwhile.
+Also, lawyers and accountants usually charge high fees to be your registered agent.

-These reliable and trustworthy service providers typically have low price points for registered agent service as well, often around $10 per month or even lower.
+These reliable and trustworthy service providers typically have low price points for registered agent service, as well.
 The privacy these companies allow you to maintain is another big advantage.

 Conclusion

-While you are legally allowed to serve as your company’s own registered agent, we don’t think that it’s advisable in most cases.
-Especially considering how affordable professional registered agent services can be, it’s just not worth the hassles and privacy concerns to be your own registered agent.
+While you’re legally allowed to serve as your company’s own registered agent, we don’t think that it’s advisable in most cases.
+Considering how affordable professional registered agent services can be, it’s just not worth the hassles and privacy concerns to be your own registered agent.

 Disclaimer: The content on this page is for information purposes only and does not constitute legal, tax, or accounting advice.
 If you have specific questions about any of these topics, seek the counsel of a licensed professional.